 Chipping is a key shot to understand and be able to execute during your games of golf.
 The pros rarely hit 18 greens in regulation, meaning giving themselves 18 birdie putts.
 Billy Horschel pulled it off in the second round of the 2013 US Open.
 USGA officials were debating whether the feat had ever been accomplished before in the 100+ year history of the event.
-Therefore, it does not happen very often and is the reason chipping is so important.
+Therefore, it does not happen very often for the professionals!
+Making chipping that much more important.

 We of course have a tendency to hit a couple more crooked shots than the touring pros.
 Therefore, being able to chip the ball is vital to scoring your best everyday you step onto the course.

 You know what makes the pros so good?
 I mean besides working on their games everyday and being extremely gifted?
 It is their ability to still score despite their rhythm of their golf swing being off.
 It happens to every player, where you just don’t have your swing that day…but you still want to score.
 That is where Golf Tips On Chipping and the short game comes in.